Grahams Bush Track, Organ Pipes, Buttars Peak

 “No wet feet” easy creek crossing (Photo & Caption Pam)

-It is sheltered and well maintained and a good day if weather is wet or windy.
-The forest was manuka but higher up we could see Rimus and Miro they had survived logging due to poor shape and is now regenerated forest.
+It is sheltered and well maintained and good on a day when the weather is wet or windy.
+The forest was manuka but higher up we could see Rimus and Miros.
+They had survived logging due to poor shape and are now part of the regenerated forest.

 Great photo john pam